UK Recruiting & HiringReading Time: 4 minutes

 1. Use Less Direct Communication

-While people in countries such as the U.S. and France often use direct or even confrontational language in business, interviewers in the UK tend to use less direct phrasing.
-To-the-point communication can quickly turn potential candidates off.
+While people in countries such as the U.S. and France often use direct language in business, interviewers in the UK tend to use less direct phrasing.
+To-the-point communication can turn potential candidates off.

 2. Avoid Personal Questions

 Small talk about a candidate’s personal life won’t earn you any points while recruiting.
 British people value privacy and avoid answering personal questions that could seem inappropriate.
 Also, having candidates include a photo on their CV is unusual and frowned upon.